softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE_4.md

 ---

-## 2.2 Character Encodings: The Digital Alphabet
+### 2.2 Character Encodings - The Digital Alphabet

 At the most fundamental level, computers store everything as binary data – sequences of 0s and 1s.
 Character encodings provide the rules for converting between human-readable characters and their binary representations.